CarterKFalkenberg/CarterKFalkenberg/README.md

 - 👋 Hi, I’m @CarterKFalkenberg, a student at the University of Miami studying Computer Science (B.S./M.S.)
 - 👀 I’m interested in data science, software development, machine learning & AI, and cutting edge science research
-- 🌱 I’m currently learning java, perl, and software development
+- 🌱 I’m currently learning machine learning, R, and general data science.

 <!---
 CarterKFalkenberg/CarterKFalkenberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.